-When you send to segments in your list, subscribers receive the content they're most interested in.
+When you send to segments in your audience, subscribers receive the content they're most interested in.
 You can send email campaigns to subscribers based on their open and click behavior, subscriber profile preferences, and e-commerce purchases, among other variables.
-If you use tags to organize your audience, you can send directly to your tagged contacts or create segments based on tag data in your list.
+If you use tags to organize your audience, you can send directly to your tagged contacts or create segments based on tag data in your audience.

 - Give subscribers choices whenever you can.